NoHaWeb/Agenor/Documentation/Project documentation/Function Specification.md

 ### 11\.
 Scenarios

 *    When opening the website, the user encounters the login interface for the first time.

+*    The login will be confirmed with Multi-factor authentication.

 *    After logging in, files can be uploaded to a field that functions as drag and drop.